Mparesh/mparesh.github.io/_posts/2019-02-06-formatting-dates-in-power-platform.md

 ![format cells in excel](https://raw.githubusercontent.com/Mparesh/mparesh.github.io/master/asset/format%20cells.JPG "Format Cells")

 There is a function in Excel – TEXT(value, format_text) which does the same by using it in formula bar.
-Text function is very powerful and useful to display Date is readable format.
+Text function is very powerful and useful to display Date in readable format.

 Column A has Date in DD-MM-YYY format.
 Column B, C and D are different textual representation of same date in column A.
 ```sh